ComputeCanada/magic_castle/README.md

 3. Download your project openrc file from the OpenStack _Access and security_ section.
 4. Source your project openrc file : `source _project_-openrsh.sh`.
 5. Initiate the Terraform state : `terraform init`.
-6. Retrieve the Terraform OpenStack module : `terraform get`.
-7. Adapt the cluster variables in the `main.tf` file (i.e.: # guest accounts, # nodes, domain name, ssh key, etc).
+6. Adapt the cluster variables in the `main.tf` file (i.e.: # guest accounts, # nodes, domain name, ssh key, etc).
-8. Verify the Terraform plan : `terraform plan`.
+7. Verify the Terraform plan : `terraform plan`.
-9. Apply the Terraform plan : `terraform apply`.
+8. Apply the Terraform plan : `terraform apply`.

 To tear down the cluster, from the `my_new_cluster` folder, call: `terraform destroy`.